-Tomasz Daroch is a prizewinner of many cello competitions: Witold Lutosławski International Competition in Warsaw (I place & Grand Prix), Pablo Casals International Cello Competition in Budapest (II place) and Markneukirchen International Instrumental Competition (I place).
+Tomasz Daroch is a prizewinner of many international cello competitions, i.a.
+Witold Lutosławski International Cello Competition in Warsaw (1st prize & Grand Prix), Pablo Casals International Cello Competition in Budapest (2nd prize) and Markneukirchen International Instrumental Competition (1st prize).

-He graduated from Academy of Music in Katowice, as a student of Prof. Paweł Głombik.
-Wojciech Fudala was the Belgian Government scholarship holder at Royal Conservatoire of Brussels, which he graduated with honours in the class of Prof. Jeroen Reuling.
-The history of his studies includes also the Queen Elisabeth Music Chapel in Waterloo and the masterclasses with Prof. Gary Hoffman.
+He graduated from Academy of Music in Katowice as a student of Prof. Paweł Głombik.
+Wojciech Fudala was a Belgian Government scholarship holder at the Royal Conservatoire of Brussels, which he graduated with honours in the class of Prof. Jeroen Reuling.
+A most important step of his artistic education were studies at the Queen Elisabeth Music Chapel under Gary Hoffman.

-For years Wojciech Fudala has been cooperating with Polish children’s Fund, first as a scholarship holder, at present as a lecturer.
-As a soloist he made his debut in 2007 and since then he has been performing a lot together with Polish and foreign orchestras (Brussel Chamber Orchestra, Orchestre Royal de Chambre de Wallonie), also working with many distinguished conductors such as: Augustin Dumay, Łukasz Borowicz, Paweł Kotla, Michael Guttman and Massimiliano Caldi.
+As a soloist he made his debut in 2007 and since then he has been performing a lot together with Polish and foreign orchestras (Brussel Chamber Orchestra, Orchestre Royal de Chambre de Wallonie, Polska Filharmonia Bałtycka), also working with many distinguished conductors such as: Augustin Dumay, Łukasz Borowicz, Paweł Kotla, Michael Guttman and Massimiliano Caldi, Eiji Oue.

-He is very often invited to take part in music festivals in Poland and abroad (Wratislavia Cantans, Jazztopad, Instrumental Music Festival in Katowice, Kamermuziekfestival Schiermonnikoog, Les estivales de Megève, Encuentro de Músicay Academia de Santander).
+He appears regularly at the music festivals in Poland and abroad (Wratislavia Cantans, Jazztopad, Instrumental Music Festival in Katowice, Kamermuziekfestival Schiermonnikoog, Les estivales de Megève, Encuentro de Músicay Academia de Santander).

 In 2011 graduated with honours from the Academy of Music in Łódź, as a student of Prof. Stanisław Firlej.
 Also studied at Staatliche Hochschule für Musik und Darstellende Kunst in Manheim as a student of Prof. Michael Flaksman and Jelena Očić.
 He stayed under a great influence of Roberto Trainini.